 - Optional - coriander for presentation

-- Meanwhile, put a griddle pan on a high heat, so it gets nice and hot for your steak.
+Meanwhile, put a griddle pan on a high heat (no oil), so it gets nice and hot for your steak.

-- Next, add the baby corn, pak choi leaves and the shiitake mushrooms – cook for 3 mins.
+- Back to the wok, turn the heat up to medium-high and add the baby corn, pak choi and the mushrooms - cook for 3 mins.

 - Now pour the stock into the wok, along with the soy sauce, and cook for 5 mins.

 - While the veggies are cooking in the stock, flash fry your steak for 2-3 minutes on each side (for pink in the middle), or to your own preference.
 Then set aside to rest (the resting part of the cooking helps ensure the meat is as tender as possible).